-This paper argues that Robotic Process Automation (RPA) is a recent improvement (evolving in the past \sim 10 years) in computer information systems.
-This technology is applied in organizations to achieve integration between systems and to perform mundane and repetitive tasks without changing the information systems that ate targets of sources of the data required.
-RPAs execute rule-based, routine, and predictable tasks in combination with structured, understood, and stable data in a semi-automation and automated manner.
+This paper argues that Robotic Process Automation (RPA) is a recent improvement (evolving in the past ~10 years) in computer information systems.
+This technology is applied in organizations to achieve integration between systems and to perform mundane and repetitive tasks without altering or modifying the information systems that are the targets or sources of the data required.
+RPAs execute rule-based, routine, and predictable tasks in combination with structured, understood, and stable data in a semi-automated and automated manner.
 (Primer, 2015).